m202a-winter19-lofi/m202a-winter19-lofi.github.io/design.md

 ### Representing mood in 2 dimensions: the valence-arousal space
 <p>One of the first questions that naturally surfaced when thinking up this project was, "How can you possibly quantify something like mood?"</p>
 <p>In 1992, a paper was published that introduced a 2-dimensional, continuous representation of emotion in the Journal of Experimental Psychology [1].
-This came to be known as the valence-arousal model of emotion, where different regions of the space represent different types of emotions.</p>
+This came to be known as the valence-arousal model of emotion (or, Circumplex Model of Affect), where different regions of the space represent different types of emotions.</p>

 <p align="center"><img src="/assets/images/va_space.png"></p>